|

 Greece, Ireland, Italy, Japan, New Zealand,

-the following year was cancelled).
-The LP hit the
+Ballads was released.
+The LP hit the Top 10

 Billboard Dance Club Songs chart for 1 week with